Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: Technical Background

+\begin{rem} In \cite{Wechler1992UniversalAF} and many other accounts of Universal Algebra, the set $A$ is assumed to be a finite subset of some fixed infinite set of variables.
+Our definition, instead, allows for a potentially infinite set $A$.
+This choice has no effect on the technical development and on expressiveness, in the context of Universal Algebra.
+However, as we discuss in Remark \ref{remark_inf_variables_2} later on, infinite sets of variables are used to develop our theory of quantitative algebras.
+Thus, our choice here is motivated by uniformity reasons. \end{rem}

-where $A$ is a set, $(\Sigma, A)$ is nontrivial, and $s,t\in\TermsA$.
-We denote with $\Eq$ the collection of all $\Sigma$-equations. \end{definition} Often $\Sigma$ is clear from the context and we will just talk about ``equations'' rather than $\Sigma$-equations.
+In the rest of the paper, the signature $\Sigma$ will often be clear from the context and we will just talk about ``equations'' rather than $\Sigma$-equations.
+We use the letters $\phi,\psi$ to range over equations, and $\Phi,\Psi$ to range over classes of equations.